Email Deliverability & Domain Warmup: The Complete Guide

 DMARC (Domain-based Message Authentication)

-Tells servers what to do if authentication fails.
-Start with monitoring.
+Tells servers what to do when authentication fails.
+Start with monitoring, then tighten.

 Type: TXT